panxiangyu1995/ROO-AI-NOVEL/README.md

   <h1>Roo-AINovel</h1>
 </div>

-**Roo-AINovel** és un complement de VSCode d'ajuda a la creació de novel·les amb IA desenvolupat a partir de [Roo Code](https://github.com/RooCodeInc/Roo-Code).
-Transforma les capacitats d'edició de codi intel·ligent de Roo Code en una eina d'ajuda a la creació de novel·les, ajudant els autors amb la conceptualització, generació d'esquemes, redacció de capítols i refinament del contingut.
+**Roo-AINovel** is a VSCode plugin for AI-assisted novel creation developed from [Roo Code](https://github.com/RooCodeInc/Roo-Code).
+It transforms Roo Code's intelligent code editing capabilities into a novel creation assistance tool, helping authors with conceptualization, outline generation, chapter writing, and content refinement.

-## Origen del Projecte
+## Project Origin

-Roo-AINovel està basat en Roo Code (un complement de VSCode per a l'edició intel·ligent de codi amb IA) i amplia les seves potents capacitats d'assistència amb IA des de l'àmbit de l'edició de codi fins al de la creació literària.
-Hem mantingut l'arquitectura central i les capacitats d'interacció amb IA del projecte original, mentre redissenyem la interfície, les eines i les funcionalitats per adaptar-les completament al procés de creació de novel·les.
+Roo-AINovel is based on Roo Code (a VSCode plugin for AI-powered intelligent code editing) and extends its powerful AI assistance capabilities from the realm of code editing to literary creation.
+We have maintained the core architecture and AI interaction capabilities of the original project while redesigning the interface, tools, and functionalities to fully adapt to the novel creation process.

 ---

-## Què pot fer Roo-AINovel?
+## What Can Roo-AINovel Do?

-- 📝 **Generació de text** - Crear contingut i capítols de novel·la d'alta qualitat
+- 📝 **Text Generation** - Create high-quality novel content and chapters
-- 🏗️ **Construcció d'estructura** - Dissenyar marcs complets de novel·la i relacions entre personatges
+- 🏗️ **Structure Building** - Design complete novel frameworks and character relationships
-- 🔍 **Correcció d'errors** - Diagnosticar i solucionar problemes textuals
+- 🔍 **Error Correction** - Diagnose and fix textual issues
-- ✨ **Millora de contingut** - Optimitzar l'estil d'escriptura, diàlegs i descripcions d'escenes
+- ✨ **Content Enhancement** - Optimize writing style, dialogue, and scene descriptions
-- 🔬 **Anàlisi de novel·les** - Analitzar l'estil, estructura i temes de l'obra
+- 🔬 **Novel Analysis** - Analyze work style, structure, and themes
-- 🎬 **Adaptació de guions** - Convertir el contingut de la novel·la a format de guió professional
+- 🎬 **Script Adaptation** - Convert novel content to professional script format
-- 🎭 **Imitació d'estil** - Crear contingut que imiti l'estil d'autors específics
+- 🎭 **Style Imitation** - Create content mimicking specific author styles
-- 💡 **Inspiració creativa** - Proporcionar idees i mètodes creatius des de múltiples perspectives
+- 💡 **Creative Inspiration** - Provide multi-perspective creative ideas and approaches
-- 🖼️ **Mode de text visual** - Crear documents mixtos de text i imatge descarregables
+- 🖼️ **Visual Text Mode** - Create downloadable mixed text and image documents

-## Inici ràpid
+## Quick Start

-1. Instal·lar VS Code
+1. Install VS Code
-2. Instal·lar el complement Roo-AINovel
+2. Install the Roo-AINovel plugin
-3. Configurar la interfície del model d'IA (compatible amb diversos proveïdors de serveis d'IA)
+3. Configure the AI model interface (compatible with various AI service providers)
-4. Començar la teva primera tasca creativa
+4. Start your first creative task

-## Eines intel·ligents
+## Smart Tools

-Roo-AINovel està equipat amb potents eines d'assistència a la creació:
+Roo-AINovel is equipped with powerful creation assistance tools:

-- Lectura i escriptura de fitxers - Operar directament amb els fitxers de la teva novel·la a VS Code
+- File Reading and Writing - Operate directly with your novel files in VS Code
-- Generador d'estructura de novel·la - Crear ràpidament marcs de novel·la i esquemes de capítols
+- Novel Structure Generator - Quickly create novel frameworks and chapter outlines
-- Convertidor de format - Convertir lliurement entre formats com Markdown, TXT, Word, etc.
+- Format Converter - Freely convert between formats like Markdown, TXT, Word, etc.
-- Generador de fitxes de personatges - Crear configuracions detallades de personatges i diagrames de relacions
+- Character Card Generator - Create detailed character configurations and relationship diagrams
-- Detecció de conflictes argumentals - Identificar automàticament contradiccions en la trama
+- Plot Conflict Detection - Automatically identify contradictions in the plot
-- Comprovació de coherència d'estil - Mantenir un estil uniforme en tot el text
+- Style Consistency Check - Maintain a uniform style throughout the text
-- Ampliar més funcionalitats amb MCP
+- Expand more functionalities with MCP

-## Personalització
+## Customization

-Personalitza Roo-AINovel segons les teves necessitats creatives:
+Customize Roo-AINovel according to your creative needs:

-- **Instruccions personalitzades** - Establir preferències d'escriptura i requisits d'estil personalitzats
+- **Custom Instructions** - Set personalized writing preferences and style requirements
-- **Modes personalitzats** - Crear modes d'assistència específics per a tipus particulars de creació de novel·les
+- **Custom Modes** - Create specific assistance modes for particular types of novel creation
-- **Suport per a models locals** - Compatible amb l'ús de models d'IA locals per protegir la privacitat creativa
+- **Local Model Support** - Compatible with using local AI models to protect creative privacy
-- **Configuració d'operacions automàtiques** - Simplificar tasques repetitives i augmentar l'eficiència creativa
+- **Automatic Operation Settings** - Simplify repetitive tasks and increase creative efficiency

-## Característiques destacades
+## Key Features

-- **Centrat en la creació de novel·les** - Assistent d'IA completament personalitzat per al procés de creació de novel·les
+- **Focused on Novel Creation** - AI assistant completely customized for the novel creation process
-- **Suport multimodal** - Suport integral per a generació de text, planificació estructural, anàlisi d'estil, etc.
+- **Multimodal Support** - Comprehensive support for text generation, structural planning, style analysis, etc.
-- **Diversitat de formats** - Compatible amb múltiples formats de fitxer i opcions d'exportació
+- **Format Diversity** - Compatible with multiple file formats and export options
-- **Desplegament local** - Compatible amb models d'IA locals per protegir la privacitat creativa
+- **Local Deployment** - Compatible with local AI models to protect creative privacy
-- **Arquitectura oberta** - Basat en el protocol MCP, amb funcionalitats ampliables il·limitades
+- **Open Architecture** - Based on the MCP protocol, with unlimited expandable functionalities
-- **Integració amb VSCode** - Integració perfecta amb l'editor popular, proporcionant un entorn de creació familiar
+- **VSCode Integration** - Seamless integration with the popular editor, providing a familiar creation environment

-## Avís legal
+## Disclaimer

-**Tingues en compte** que Roo-AINovel no fa cap representació ni garantia sobre cap codi, model o altra eina proporcionada o disponible, o qualsevol eina de tercers relacionada o qualsevol sortida de resultats.
-Assumeixes tots els riscos associats amb l'ús de tals eines o sortides.
+**Please note** that Roo-AINovel makes no representations or warranties regarding any code, model, or other tool provided or available, or any related third-party tool or any output results.
+You assume all risks associated with the use of such tools or outputs.

-## Llicència
+## License

 [Apache 2.0 © 2025 Roo-AINovel, Inc.](./LICENSE)

 ---

-**Gaudeix de l'experiència creativa amb Roo-AINovel!**
+**Enjoy the creative experience with Roo-AINovel!**